Getting to and from NAIA

 Coupon taxi

 Coupon taxis charge a fixed fare based on your destination.
 You pay according to a zone or destination table, not by the meter.
-The prescribed rates can be seen in the New NAIA website.
+Find the prescribed rates on the New NAIA website.

 Yellow-metered taxi

 Yellow airport taxis are metered taxis licensed for airport service.
-They are usually more expensive than regular white taxis in Metro Manila, but they are generally easier and more orderly to take from the airport.
+They cost more than regular white taxis in Metro Manila, but the queue is more orderly.

 Before riding, make sure you are at the official taxi queue and that you receive a dispatch slip.
 Avoid accepting rides from random people approaching you inside or outside the terminal.